 ● Placing the form content on an elevated plane to resemble the physicality of MVA forms

-Here are the redesigned UI prototypes, compared next to the original forms.
+Here are the redesigned UI prototypes, juxtaposed next to the original printed forms.

 A dashboard that allows users to overview and organize their forms